In-tech-gration-Cohort-0x02/Bookaholics/README.md

 # Book Introduction: Include a brief introduction or summary of the book.

-@@ Book Subtitle: If applicable, provide the subtitle of the book.
+@@ Book Subtitle: If applicable, provide the subtitle of the book.@@

 - ETag and ID: Include unique identifiers for the book.